 Many Hands Doing Good also received the endorsement of both the York Regional Police and Victim Services of York Region.
 Place and Victim Services of York Region.
-Place and Victim Services of York Region.
-Place Chief Eric Jolliffe.
-Place and our support and offer congratulations on the launch of Many Hands Doing Good, said York Regional Police Chief Eric Jolliffe.
-Place nothing but admiration for Jennifer Neville Lake and her husband Ed, who are still dealing with tragedy few of us could even cope or fully understand.
+It want to say on behalf of the men and women of York Regional Police, we're honoured to be invited here today to lend our support and offer congratulations on the launch of Many Hands Doing Good,? said York Regional Police Chief Eric Jolliffe.
+Pl have nothing but admiration for Jennifer Neville Lake and her husband Ed, who are still dealing with tragedy few of us could even cope or fully understand.
 That she has poured her time and effort into the initiative to help children is no surprise to me.
 I am humbled to stand here to help spread the word.
 The horrific event of September 27, 2015, that claimed the lives of Milly, Harry, Daniel and Gary Neville Lake is one I will never forget, nor will many of the officers at York Regional Police.
 Our community was devastated as well, as I can tell you Jennifer has had all the support she will need from our organization here at York Regional Police.
 Plennifer is truly an inspiration to us all.
 People here today in our community know that what she has been through but none of us can imagine the pain that they continue to live with day in and day out.
 It is truly a testament to her bravery and her love for her children that she has been able to find strength to build an organization like Many Hands Doing Good.
 I hope that in time [the support] the foundation gives to other children will ease some of her pain.
 Please understand that you will always have our unwavering support at York Regional Police and our community.
 The memories of Daniel, Harry, Milly and Gary will never be forgotten.?